IvanMPR/Calculator/README.md

 <img src="img/screenshot1.jpg" width="49%"> <img src="img/screenshot2.jpg" width="49%">

-I tried to build this calculator in the very first months of my JavaScript journey, and it was really hard.
+I tried to build this <a href="https://ivanmpr.github.io/Calculator/">calculator</a> in the very first months of my JavaScript journey, and it was really hard.
 But after a certain time and lot of practice in between, I was able to finish it without a lot of trouble.